 According to the Cleveland Clinic, repetitive or high-impact activities can also be the cause.
 If you regularly experience this type of force, whether at work or while playing sports or exercising, you might be more susceptible to tears due to the increased stress on the labrum.

 Finally, some labral tears can be attributed to simple degeneration or wear and tear.
 Osteoarthritis of the hip, which causes the cartilage to break down, can make the labrum more susceptible to fraying and tearing.
-This is worse in obese individuals as the extra weight already increases the stress on the joints in the legs.
+This is worse in people with obesity, as the extra weight increases the stress on the joints in the legs.

 How Are Labral Tears Diagnosed?